Ernesto Pompeo Molmenti

 Ernesto Pompeo Molmenti is an American transplant surgeon, scientist, and author.
+Currently practicing in Reno, Nevada.
+He is Chief of Transplantation at Renown Health, Executive Director of the Renown Transplant Institute, Director and Executive Vice President of the Nevada Transplant Institute, and Professor at the University of Nevada, Reno.

-Currently practicing in Long Island, New York.
-He is Chief of Surgical Innovation and Vice-Chairman of the Department of Surgery at North Shore University Hospital / Northwell Health, and Professor of Surgery, Medicine, and Pediatrics at Zucker School of Medicine at Hofstra/Northwell.
-He is known for his description of the “Syndromic Incidence of Ovarian Cancer after Liver Transplantation, with Special Reference to Anteceding Breast Cancer,” and for the development of the vascular reconstruction technique that has been named "Molmenti technique".
+Previously, Molmenti served as Chief of Surgical Innovation and Vice-Chairman of the Department of Surgery at North Shore University Hospital / Northwell Health, and as a Professor of Surgery, Medicine, and Pediatrics at Zucker School of Medicine at Hofstra/Northwell.

+Molmenti is recognized for his description of the “Syndromic Incidence of Ovarian Cancer after Liver Transplantation, with Special Reference to Anteceding Breast Cancer,” and for the development of the vascular reconstruction technique known as the "Molmenti technique".

 Biography

-Ernesto Pompeo Molmenti was born in Buenos Aires, Argentina in 1964.
+Ernesto Pompeo Molmenti was born in Buenos Aires, Argentina.
 He is the son of a surgeon father and an artist mother.
 When he was interviewed during his Chief residency, he stated that "From my father, I gained a love of anatomy and surgery, from my mother, a love of books".
 He received a full scholarship during high school, that allowed him to continue his education in the United States.